Chapter 35:

 The Day I Forgot About You

-"Hi, Dad," Neo greeted before lying down on the bed and covering himself with a sheet.
+"Hi, Dad," Neo greeted, before lying down on the bed and covering himself with a sheet.

-Neo jolted awake as he processed what had just happened; the atmosphere in the room was heavy.
-"Dad?
-What are you doing here?"
+Neo bolted upright as he processed what had just happened.
+The atmosphere in the room was heavy.

 "I was busy," he replied evasively.